tknerr/bills-kitchen/GETTING_STARTED.md

 We are going to set up a Chef server locally on our laptop, and then set up a web server node from scratch using `knife bootstrap`.
 Thus the next steps are:

+1. Setup a Chef Server
-1. Start the Chef Server VM
+2. Verify the Chef Server works
-2. Setup a Web Server using Chef
+3. Setup a Web Server using Chef

-### Start the Chef Server VM
+### Setup a Chef Server

-Within our chef repository located at `W:\repo\my-chef-repo` there is a `Vagrantfile` for setting up a Chef Server VM.
-Go to that directory and fire up our chef server using `vagrant up chef_server`:
+Within our chef repository located at `W:\repo\my-chef-repo` there is a `Vagrantfile` which we will use for setting up a Chef Server VM using [knife-server](https://github.com/fnichol/knife-server).
+Go to that directory and run `vagrant up chef_server`.
+This will fire up a Vagrant VM with a bare os Ubuntu basebox:

 ```
-W:\repo\my-chef-repo>vagrant up chef_server
+W:\repo\my-chef-repo>vagrant up
-[chef_server] Importing base box 'pre-baked-chef-server'...
-[chef_server] Matching MAC address for NAT networking...
+[chef_server] VM already created.
+Booting if it's not already running...
 [chef_server] Clearing any previously set forwarded ports...
 [chef_server] Forwarding ports...
-[chef_server] -- 22 => 22310 (adapter 1)
+[chef_server] -- 22 => 22311 (adapter 1)
 [chef_server] Creating shared folders metadata...
 [chef_server] Clearing any previously set network interfaces...
 [chef_server] Preparing network interfaces based on configuration...
+[chef_server] Running any VM customizations...
 [chef_server] Booting VM...
 [chef_server] Waiting for VM to boot.
 This can take a few minutes.
 [chef_server] VM booted and ready for use!